 - Winning a reversal of a district court ruling against a government contractor client and convincing the appeals court to grant a summary judgment in the client’s favor for a claim for monies arising from the increase in wages under the Service Contract Act.
 Lear Siegler Servs., Inc. v.
 Rumsfeld, 457 F.3d 1262 (Fed.
 Cir.
 2006).

 The cost of violating federal or state wage and hour laws can be high.
 To avoid liability and limit claims, we have developed innovative techniques for our clients.
 Among our many services, Epstein Becker Green attorneys offer wage and hour training to human resources personnel, in-house counsel, and managers.
 Our attorneys have authored and edited numerous publications on the FLSA and state law, including the following four Thompson Publishing Group books: The Employer’s Guide to The Fair Labor Standards Act; The Fair Labor Standards Act Handbook for States, Local Governments and Schools; FLSA Exemption Handbook; and Public Employer’s Guide to FLSA Employee Classification.
-Please visit the Thompson Publishing Group Web site for more information about these publications.
+Please visit Thomson Reuters for more information about these publications.

 About Epstein Becker Green